dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 Attributes:

-- `permissions`: ID or a permission set (optional, but if omitted very restricted default permissions apply)
+- `permissions`: ID or a permission set (optional, but if omitted, very restricted default permissions apply)
 - `comment`: a comment for this specific value (optional)

 Example: